mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 specifies a baseline for replacing some of the RTCP packet types by mapping the contents to QUIC connection statistics.
 Future documents can extend this mapping for other RTCP format types.
-It is RECOMMENDED to expose relevant information from the QUIC layer to the application instead of exchanging addtional RTCP packets, where applicable.
+It is RECOMMENDED to expose relevant information from the QUIC layer to the application instead of exchanging additional RTCP packets, where applicable.

 This section discusses what information can be exposed from the QUIC connection